mindee/mindee-api-nodejs/README.md

 ## Client

 The mindee Client can take multiple parameters to be initialize.
 Some this parameters can also be set with env variables.
-If the env variable and the parameter are both set, the parameter will be the one choosen by the client.
+If the env variable and the parameter are both set, the parameter will be the one chosen by the client.
 This is a list of them:

 - invoiceToken (env variable : `MINDEE_INVOICE_TOKEN`) The expense api token
 - receiptToken (env variable : `MINDEE_RECEIPT_TOKEN`) The invoice api token